-- a) The University will assure training of at least one person in the Personnel and EEO/AA Office who can provide assistance to potential retirees throughout the year as they might seek to explore retirement facts.
+a) The University will assure training of at least one person in the Human Resources Office who can provide assistance to potential retirees throughout the year as they might seek to explore retirement facts.
 Thus, the University will provide financial facts, lists of benefits available, and specialized assistance with forms and documents.
-This office will assist, where possible, with identification of external agencies or individuals one might consult for further information beyond the scope of the University; - b) Retirement may be taken at age 62 or beyond; - 1)) Normal retirement may be taken at age 65 or older at the individual's option, with the full-service benefits of Federal Social
+This office will assist, where possible, with identification of external agencies or individuals one might consult for further information beyond the scope of the University;

-- Security, TIAA-CREF and other benefits established by the University. - 2)) The University's group health and life insurance coverage is available to retirees at age 62 or beyond with ten years of Bradley service.
-Retiree contributions for coverage will continue in accordance with the University practice. - 3)) The University may from time to time initiate special retirement programs to encourage additional retirements at ages 55 and beyond.
+- b) Retirement may be taken at age 62 or beyond; - Normal retirement may be taken at age 65 or older at the individual's option, with the full-service benefits of Federal Social Security, TIAA-CREF and other benefits established by the University. - 2) The University's group health and life insurance coverage is available to retirees at age 62 or beyond with ten years of Bradley service.
+Retiree contributions for coverage will continue in accordance with the University practice. - 3) The University may from time to time initiate special retirement programs to encourage additional retirements at ages 55 and beyond.
 Incentives offered for these programs may include economic and non-economic retirement options available only for a specific time period.
-These programs shall be made known to all eligible employees through written communication. - c) Retirement exploration at any age will proceed through the usual and customary supervisory channels with full exchange of information at all points; [See: 4) Phased Retirement Policy] - d) The University will budget its commitments to retirees as a routine item within the annual budget of the University; - e) In the event of the retiree's death, the University will allow for the continuation of group health benefits to a surviving spouse and dependents as follows: - 1)) Survivors eligible for Medicare may continue up to one (1) year under Bradley's group health insurance plan.
-The survivor is responsible for 100% of the monthly premium. - 2)) Survivors not eligible for Medicare may be eligible to continue under Bradley's group health insurance as mandated by the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+These programs shall be made known to all eligible employees through written communication. - Retirement exploration at any age will proceed through the usual and customary supervisory channels with full exchange of information at all points; [See: 4) Phased Retirement Policy] - d) The University will budget its commitments to retirees as a routine item within the annual budget of the University; - e) In the event of the retiree's death, the University will allow for the continuation of group health benefits to a surviving spouse and dependents as follows: - 1) Survivors eligible for Medicare may continue up to one (1) year under Bradley's group health insurance plan.
+The survivor is responsible for 100% of the monthly premium. - 2) Survivors not eligible for Medicare may be eligible to continue under Bradley's group health insurance as mandated by the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Survivors are responsible for the premiums as stated by the law.
-Please contact the Personnel and EEO/AA Office for further information. - f) The University will provide mechanisms for the continuation of tuition remission programs as noted in Tuition Provisions for Faculty and Staff of the Faculty Handbook to a surviving spouse and dependents in the event of the death of the retiree; - g) At least once a year the University will hold informational meetings for those interested in retirement.
-The University will provide information through its officers, personnel or outside consultants regarding relevant issues such as projected retirement plans and benefits to include Federal Social Security, TIAA-CREF, SRA's and other University communication about aspects of retirement; - h) The Retirement Advisory Committee, established by the University Senate, will consist of four faculty members and one administrative staff member.
-The Committee will meet at least annually with the Provost and Vice President for Academic Affairs to receive from the University the character of the retirement commitments that have been made and are being considered.
-Aspects of programmatic changes anticipated will also be shared.
-The Committee will serve to offer oversight suggestions and recommendations that would enhance the quality of plan development by individuals and the acceptance by the University.
-The University Senate is encouraged to consider at least one dual appointment to the Retirement Advisory Committee and the Contractual Arrangements Committee;
+Please contact the Human Resources Office for further information. - f) The University will provide mechanisms for the continuation of tuition remission programs as noted in Tuition Provisions for Faculty and Staff of the Faculty Handbook to a surviving spouse and dependents in the event of the death of the retiree: - g) At least once a year the University will hold informational meetings for those interested in retirement.
+The University will provide information through its officers, personnel or outside consultants regarding relevant issues such as projected retirement plans and benefits to include Federal Social Security, TIAA-CREF, SRA's and other University communication about aspects of retirement;

-- i) Other benefits available to retirees: - 1)) Sports events discount tickets as for regular employees; - 2)) Bookstore discount as for regular employees; - 3)) Other event discounts as for regular employees; - 4)) Use of Haussler Hall as for regular employees; - 5)) Parking sticker for on-campus parking; - 6)) Use of Audio Visual copying services as for regular employees; - 7)) Library privileges as for regular employees.
+- h) Other benefits available to retirees: - 1) Sports events discount tickets as for regular employees; - 2) Bookstore discount as for regular employees; - 3) Other event discounts as for regular employees; - 4) Use of Markin Center as for regular employees; - 5) Parking sticker for on-campus parking; - 6) Use of Audio Visual copying services as for regular employees; - 7) Library privileges as for regular employees.